wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 1. From the **Event type** dropdown, select an event type.
 See the [Event type](#event-types) section for information on supported events.
-2. (Optional) If you selected **A new version of an artifact is added in a collection** event, provide the name of the artifact collection from the **Artifact collection** dropdown.
+2. (Optional) If you selected **A new version of an artifact is created in a collection** event, provide the name of the artifact collection from the **Artifact collection** dropdown.
 3. Select **Jobs** from the **Action type** dropdown.
 4. Click **Next step**.
 4. Select a W&B Launch job from the **Job** dropdown.